dwave-training/sudoku/README.md

 ## The Exercise

-Use the framework code provided to solve the Sudoku puzzle provided.
+Use the framework code provided to solve the Sudoku puzzle shown above.
 The rules provided describe three different types of constraints.
 These constraints must be added to the constrained quadratic model to complete the exercise.